faradayio/cage/README.md

 including both regular distributions and stripped down distributions like Alpine.
 Just unzip the binaries and copy them to where you want them.

+The Mac binaries are somewhat experimental because of issues with MacPorts and OpenSSL.
+If they fail to work, please file a bug and try installing with `cargo`.

 [releases]: https://github.com/faradayio/conductor/releases
 [musl-libc]: https://www.musl-libc.org/
 [rust-musl-builder]: https://github.com/emk/rust-musl-builder